 \section{RL\texorpdfstring{$^3$}{3}}

-To address the limitations of black box meta-RL methods, we propose \rlcubex, a principled approach that leverages (1) the inherent generality of action-value estimates, (2) their ability to compress experience histories into useful summaries, (3) their direct actionability \& asymptotic optimality, (4) their ability to inform task-identification, and (5) their relation to the optimal meta-value function, in order to enhance out-of-distribution (OOD) generalization and performance over extended adaptation periods.
-The central, novel mechanism in \rlcube is an additional `object-level' RL procedure executed within the meta-RL architecture, shown in Fig.\;\ref{fig:block_diagram}, that computes task-specific optimal Q-value estimates $Q^t_i(s_t)$ and state-action counts as supplementary inputs to the meta-RL policy in conjunction with the sequence of states, actions and rewards $(s_0, a_0, r_0,..., s_t)$.
-The Q-estimates are computed off-policy, and may involve model estimation and planning, for greater data efficiency.
+To address the limitations of black box Meta-RL methods, we propose \rlcubex, a principled approach that leverages (1) the inherent generality of action-value estimates, (2) their ability to compress experience histories into useful summaries, (3) their direct actionability \& asymptotic optimality, (4) their ability to inform task identification, and (5) their relation to the optimal meta-value function, in order to enhance out-of-distribution (OOD) generalization and performance over extended adaptation periods.
+The central, novel mechanism in \rlcube is an additional `object-level' RL procedure executed within the Meta-RL architecture, shown in Fig.\;\ref{fig:block_diagram}, that computes task-specific optimal $Q$-value estimates $Q^t_i(s_t)$---denoting $\hat Q^*$ estimates for task $i$ after $t$ transition samples---and state-action counts as supplementary inputs to the Meta-RL policy in conjunction with the sequence of states, actions, and rewards $(s_0, a_0, r_0,..., s_t)$.
+The $Q$-estimates are computed off-policy and may involve experience replay or model estimation \& planning for greater data efficiency.
 The estimates and the counts are reset at the beginning of each meta-episode as a new task $M_i$ is sampled.
-In all subsequent text, Q-value estimates used as input entail the inclusion of state-action counts as well.
 We now present a series of key insights informing our approach.

-First, estimating action-values is a key component in many \textbf{universal} RL algorithms, and asymptotically, they \emph{fully} inform optimal behavior \emph{irrespective of domain}.
-Strategies for optimal exploration-exploitation trade-off are domain-dependent and rely on historical data, yet many exploration approaches use estimated Q-values and some notion of counts \emph{alone}, such as epsilon-greedy, Boltzmann exploration, upper confidence bounds (UCB/UCT)~\citep{auer2002using,kocsis2006bandit}, count-based exploration~\citep{tang2017exploration}, curiosity based exploration~\citep{pathak18largescale} and maximum-entropy RL~\citep{haarnoja2018soft}.
-This creates a strong empirical case that using Q-value estimates and state-action counts for efficient exploration has inherent generality.
+First, estimating action-values is a key component in many general-purpose, or \textbf{universal}, RL algorithms, and asymptotically, they \emph{fully} inform optimal behavior \emph{irrespective of domain}.
+Strategies for optimal exploration-exploitation trade-off are domain-dependent and rely on historical data, yet many exploration approaches use estimated $Q$-values and some notion of counts \emph{alone}, such as epsilon-greedy, Boltzmann exploration, upper confidence bounds (UCB/UCT)~\citep{auer2002using,kocsis2006bandit}, count-based exploration~\citep{tang2017exploration}, curiosity-based exploration~\citep{pathak18largescale}, and maximum-entropy RL~\citep{haarnoja2018soft}.
+This creates a strong empirical case that using $Q$-value estimates and state-action counts for efficient exploration has inherent generality.